svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 This case creates a continuation that needs to have access to the current environment, a counter `enc_u(0)` (to count arguments), the list of arguments `cdr(ctx->curr_exp)` and the continuation itself is called `APPLICATION_ARGS`.
-The current exoression is set to the head of the list.
+The current expression is set to the head of the list.
 This will be evaluated next and will result in either a *function object* of some kind or an error.
 A function object could for example be a closure or a symbol pointing out a fundamental